andrew/ultimate-awesome/README.md

 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-semantic-web](https://github.com/semantalytics/awesome-semantic-web) - A curated list of various semantic web and linked data resources.
 - [awesome-webauthn](https://github.com/herrjemand/awesome-webauthn) - 🔐 A curated list of awesome WebAuthn and Passkey resources.
-- [awesome-machine-learning-in-compilers](https://github.com/zwang4/awesome-machine-learning-in-compilers) - Must read research papers and links to tools and datasets that are related to using machine learning for compilers and systems optimisation.
 - [awesome-normalizing-flows](https://github.com/janosh/awesome-normalizing-flows) - Awesome resources on normalizing flows.
 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [awesome-svelte](https://github.com/TheComputerM/awesome-svelte) - ⚡ A curated list of awesome Svelte resources.